-Aeons ago the idea of installing Microsoft software on a Mac would have been unthinkable, but as both companies have adopted a more open stance, and compatibility issues have been ironed out, Office and Office 365 are both viable productivity software option for Mac users.
+Where once the idea of installing Microsoft software on a Mac would have been unthinkable, now as both companies have adopted a more open stance, and compatibility issues have been ironed out, Office and Office 365 are both viable productivity software option for Mac users.

-The latest version of Office software available for the Mac is 'Office for Mac 2016', which was first launched as part of Office 365 in July 2015 as part of the 365 subscription model and then as a standalone product in September.
+The latest version of Office software available for the Mac is 'Office for Mac 2016', which was first launched as part of Office 365 in July 2015 under the 365 cloud-based subscription model, and then as a standalone product in September.

-If you have an Office 365 plan you can simply direct Mac users to download and install the software and login using their credentials to get started straight away, as long as they are an admin on the device and you have an available seat as part of your subscription.
+If you have an Office 365 plan you can simply direct Mac users to download and install the software and log in using their credentials to get started straight away, as long as they are an admin on the device and you have an available seat as part of your subscription.

 So is Office for Mac the best choice for you?
 Let's break it down...